Abhi-0111/Anime-recommender-system/README.md

 Live Cover Art: Fetches and displays up-to-date anime posters from the Jikan API.

-Interactive UI: A sleek, modern, and responsive user interface built for a great user experience.
+Interactive UI: A sleek, modern, and responsive user interface built for a great user experienc.

+Chatbot: Anime chatbot that can suggest more anime according to similarities and genres

 🛠️ Tech Stack